cbslneu/heartview/docs/installation.rst

 **Note:** ``virtualenv`` can be installed via ``pip3 install virtualenv``.

-3. Activate your newly created virtual environment.
+3. Activate your newly created virtual environment:

 ::